Arelos/arelos.github.io/README.md

 This website is based on the open-source web template by [Start Bootstrap](http://startbootstrap.com) and we would like that all credits go to them for making an amazing template that's also Open-Source!

-This website is built almost entirely around the [Twitter Bootstrap Framework](https://getbootstrap.com) and such amazing and responsive sites would not have been possible without the Bootstrap Framework!
+This website is built almost entirely around the [Twitter Bootstrap Framework](https://getbootstrap.com).

 ## Copyright and License